-The best defence against this is for SMEs to have a culture where IT security is everyone’s responsibility, no longer just falling on the shoulders of IT to ensure security of the company’s systems (although they may still lead the charge in this aspect).
+The best defence against this is for SMEs to have a culture where IT security is everyone’s responsibility, and not just the IT team’s, although they still need to lead the charge.

-Having strong security protocols and knowledgeable staff is just as important today as was having traditional firewalls in place 20 years ago.
+Having a knowledgeable staff and strong security protocols are just as important today as having traditional firewalls in place 20 years ago.
 Therefore, a recurring IT training program is a must for organisations of all sizes.

 A good analogy here is that a loaded gun is not dangerous until someone decides to pull the trigger.
 Likewise, an email with a malicious payload is not dangerous until someone decides to click on the attachment.

-So IT governance certainly plays a key role.
-And not only should we be focusing on preventing cyber-attacks, we should be equally focused on how they occur and how we manage the aftermath.
+So, IT governance certainly plays a key role.
+We should not only be focussing on preventing cyberattacks, but we should also be equally watchful about how they can occur and how we manage the aftermath.

-At some point most SMEs will experience some sort of cyber-attack.
+At some point most, SMEs will experience some sort of cyberattack.
 If you haven’t already, then expect it.
 It will happen.
 That’s why you need to have strong procedures in place to deal with the aftermath.
-Cyber-security insurance for SMEs is also another option and is becoming more available to SMEs.
+Cybersecurity insurance for SMEs is also another option that is becoming more accessible to many companies.

-Time is of the essence in minimising the damage.
-Knowing what you have, where it is located and what’s been taken will assist you in dealing swiftly with the situation.
-And with new regulations such as GDPR now in force, knowing your legal obligations will help to ensure you fulfil your responsibilities to government, clients and staff.
+In minimising the damage, time is of the essence.
+Knowing what you have, where it is located, and what has been stolen will assist you in dealing swiftly with the situation.
+And with new regulations such as GDPR now in force, knowing your legal obligations will help to ensure that you fulfil your responsibilities to government, clients, and staff.